 J.T.
 Haight, Attorney at Law and Notary Public

 J.D.
 Thompson, contractor and builder

 S.J.
-Palmer, dealer in shelf and heavy hardware, Callanan Brick
+Palmer, dealer in shelf and heavy hardware, Callanan

 J.C.Clouse, house and carriage painter

 J. Delorme, manuafacturer of boots and shoes.

 City Billiard Hall, J.R.
 Dink, proprietor, fresh bottled

 W.G.
 Ridhard and brother, selling goods at bedrock

 J.G.
 Wheat, drugs, buggy and wagon grease

 J.O.
 Ringstad and Chris Thoreson, general store